 Who is affected?

-Meningiomas represent about 36% of all primary brain tumors and 12% of all spinal cord tumors.
-They can occur in children, but most often occur in adults between the ages of 40 and 60 years.
+Meningiomas account for 37% of all primary brain tumors and 12% of all spinal cord tumors.
+They are most often found in adults between the ages of 40 and 60 years and rarely occur in children.
 Most meningiomas are benign (not cancer), as less than 10% are malignant.
 While malignant meningiomas occur in both women and men, benign meningiomas are three time more common in women.

 How is a diagnosis made?

 The doctor will ask about your personal and family medical history and perform a complete physical exam.
 In addition to checking your general health, the doctor performs a neurological exam.
-This includes checks for mental status and memory, cranial nerve function (sight, hearing, smell, tongue and facial movement), muscle strength, coordination, reflexes, and response to pain.
-The doctor may order diagnostic imaging such as computerized tomography (CT) or magnetic resonance imaging (MRI) scans to help determine the size, location, and type of any tumor (Fig. 2).
-For spinal cord tumors, a myelogram may be done, and in some cases, angiograms, or x-rays of the blood vessels, are necessary.
+This includes checks for mental status and memory, cranial nerve function, muscle strength, coordination, reflexes, and response to pain.
+The doctor may order imaging scans such as computerized tomography (CT) or magnetic resonance imaging (MRI) to help determine the size, location, and type of tumor (Fig. 2).
+In some cases, angiograms of the blood vessels are necessary.

 What treatments are available?

 There are a variety of treatment options for meningiomas.
 The treatment that is right for you will depend on your age, general health status, and the location, size, and grade of the meningioma.
 Each treatment has benefits, risks and side effects that should be discussed and understood.

 Because meningiomas grow slowly, patients with no or few symptoms may be monitored instead of undergoing surgical removal of the tumor.
 The doctor will monitor the growth of the tumor with periodic MRI scans.
 Patients should immediately report any change in their symptoms.